 The City of Minneapolis takes steps everyday to stay on top of environmental issues that affect people who live, work & visit the City.
-These green initiatives are an example of how everyone can make a difference to improve the water quality of our streams, lakes and wetlands in Minneapolis.
+These green initiatives are an example of how everyone can make a difference to improve the water quality of our lakes, rivers, creeks and wetlands in Minneapolis.
 Every time it rains, you water your lawn or wash your car, stormwater carries pollutants from your lawn, sidewalk and driveway to the City’s storm drain system.

 Building green roofs is way to create healthier and efficient buildings, providing great environmental, economic, and social benefits.

-Find out more at the Green Roofs in Minnesota website.
+Find out more at the Minnesota Green Roofs Council website.

-Planting trees is another green initiative that helps retain rainwater on their leaves & trunk.
-This reduced the amount of stormwater runoff.
+Planting trees is another green initiative that helps retain rainwater on their leaves & trunk, resulting in reduced stormwater runoff.
 Trees also soak up water in the soils through their roots, allowing soil more time & holding capacity for filtration.

 Trees retain water and slow water runoff, which reduces the intensity of downstream flooding.

-A rain garden is an attractive garden with a special purpose — to reduce the amount of rain water and pollutants entering lakes, rivers and streams.
-By directly the rain from your roof or driveway to rain garden will keep that rain on your property instead of discharging to the storm drain system.
+A rain garden is an attractive garden with a special purpose — to reduce the amount of rain water and pollutants entering lakes, rivers and creeks.
+By directly the rain from your roof or driveway to a rain garden - this will keep that rain on your property instead of discharging to the storm drain system.

 Did you know that a moderate storm that dumps 1" of rain produces about 600 gallons of stormwater runoff from a roof surface of 1,000 square feet?
 Imagine the number of rooftops in your community and you can quickly see how much stormwater runoff is headed toward the storm drains, picking up pollutants along the way, and headed toward our lakes, streams and rivers.